BrazilianHomewrecker/gosimulator/README.md

 You are softbanned.
 Don't jump continents, or wait 6 hours logged out before you do.
 The app can take care of the softban if you have a pokestop nearby.
 The trick involves opening the pokestop, spinning it, and closing - do this around 40 times (if you are interested how it works).

+**I don't see the arrow moving at all!**

+Are you zoomed in on the map?
+You can zoom in by touble tapping the Googlemap, or by swiping with two fingers in opposite directions.
+Did you select a route in Settings?
+You should select one that is closest to you to avoid jumping continents and getting a ban!
+If you have set everything up as instructed, there is no reason for the arrow not to move!

 **Will you make this app for my Apple or Windows phone?**

 No.  There are no plans to make apps for these other platforms.